marymetilda/Dev-Tinder/README.md

 51. Set the expiry of JWT token and cookies to 7 days
 52. Create userSchema method to getJWT()
 53. Create userSchema method to comparePassword(passwordInputByUser and passwordHash)
+54. Create a list of all APIs
+55. Group multiple routes under respective routers
+56. Create routes folder for managing auth, profile, request routes
+57. Create authRouter, profileRouter and requestRouter
+58. Import these routers in app.